 Its surgery has been rated “outstanding” by the Care Quality Commission.

 Circle Nottingham private patients unit is a dedicated private clinic providing personalised, high quality, specialist care to privately insured and self-funding patients.

-Circle MSK operates a single hub for MSK services across the Bedfordshire region and in Greenwich as a "prime contractor".
+Circle MSK, part of Circle Integrated Care, operates a single hub for MSK services across the Bedfordshire region and in Greenwich as a "prime contractor".
 This places Circle in charge of organising the system and integrating all the providers around a central service.
 Any patient requiring treatment for MSK is referred to the hub for specialist triage by their GP, and they are sent on to the right care.
 The patients are then offered choice over who provides the service, being able, for example, to choose which hospital they attend.

 Circle MSK also provides a referral management service in Northamptonshire and an integrated provider hub for the population of Rushcliffe in Nottinghamshire.